ALex-Everett-Liu/ALex-Everett-Liu.github.io/README.md

 # ALex-Everett-Liu.github.io

 my graph world

-mainly excerpt of my talking with ChatGPT now since it being useful for me in most times...
+but mainly excerpt of my talking with ChatGPT now since it being useful for me in most times...